Naval Air Station Bermuda: Pollution discovered at Morgan's Point in 2002

 The military base, being self-contained and obeying the laws of its home county, had been very detached from the rest of the island.
 Without feeling a strong connection to Bermuda, and knowing that their presence was only temporary, the full costs of disposing of sewage and waste fuel on the base was likely never calculated.
-A 2002 report by the Department of Environmental Protection of the Ministry of the Environment estimated that 520,000 gallons of oil and several tons of raw sewage had been pumped into Bassett's Cave on the former USNAS Annex, and a further 55,000 gallons of jet fuel pumped underground 200 ft away.
+A 2002 report by the Department of Environmental Protection of the Ministry of the Environment estimated that 520,000 gallons of oil and several tons of raw sewage had been pumped into Bassett's Cave on the former NAS Annex, and a further 55,000 gallons of jet fuel pumped underground 200 ft away.

 In the decade since the pollution was discovered it has been left almost totally undisturbed.
 The base is very rarely opened to the public, and all talk of developing the lands has been stonewalled by the Government.
 The cave formation has kept the oil somewhat contained and the now abandoned base has not been opened to development for fear that the pollution may spread and have catastrophic costs.
 In order for one to properly analyze the situation, these costs must be well understood.